-NFL’s Taylor Hearn Apologizes For Street Fight, ‘No Excuse For My Behavior’
+NFL Player Taylor Hearn Apologizes For Street Fight: ‘No Excuse For My Behavior’

 “We are aware of the video, and have been in contact with Taylor and the league about the incident.
 We will have no further comment at this time,” the Carolina Panthers said in a statement, according to TMZ.

 Hearn had a huge size advantage over the other men he brawled with, which may have made him think he could control the altercation.
-Hearn is 6’4″ and weighs 315 lbs., which is massive.
+Hearn is 6-foot, 4-inches and weighs 315 pounds., which is massive.
 Perhaps because of his large size and power, two things that give him advantages in the NFL, he thought he had the edge in the brawl.
 However, interestingly enough, Hearn is the one person in the fight that takes a punch and falls to the ground.

 NFL's Taylor Hearn Apologizes for Street Fight, 'No Excuse For My Behavior' Carolina Panthers lineman Taylor Hearn is breaking his silence on his Georgia street fight captured on video — saying he takes "full responsibili… https://t.co/N1uihK6Axy #beauty #cosmetics #lifestyle pic.twitter.com/3HjvCbZ6tQ